bdakhel/Kessler-Game-AI-Control-Agent/README.md

 # Kessler-Game-Controller
 A Kessler Game Controller made using the concepts of fuzzy systems and optimized by genetic algorithms

 A fuzzy control agent to play the Kessler implementation of the Asteroids arcade game, version 1.3.6, written by Thales North America as a part of the Explainable Fuzzy Challenge (XFC) competition at the NAFIPS annual conference.
-The agent must at a minimum determine the thrust, turn_rate, and fire control outputs using a fuzzy controller; a genetic algorithm optimizes the fuzzy system.
+The agent determines the thrust, turn_rate, and fire control outputs using a fuzzy controller; a genetic algorithm optimizes the fuzzy system.

 To install the required libraries: